A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks

 \textbf{K-Nearest Neighbour (KNN)}.
-It is a non-probabilistic classifier that is fairly easy to implement and works by comparing the new data points with the training points.
-It computes the Euclidean distance between the new point to its neighbours and assigns it to one of the classes based on the distance.
-Here, K represents the number of neighbours, and the new data point is then assigned to the class that contains the majority of its neighbours.
-However, if the number of independent variables exceeds a certain threshold, the algorithms become difficult.
+It is a non-probabilistic classifier that is easy to implement and works by comparing the new data points with the training points.
+It computes the Euclidean distance between the new point and its neighbours and assigns it to one of the classes based on the distance.
+Here, K represents the number of neighbours, and the new data point is then assigned to the class containing most of its neighbours.
+However, the algorithms become difficult if the number of independent variables exceeds a certain threshold.
 Naw Naw \cite{Naw2018} conducted sentiment classification on education, business, crime and health using KNN and SVM classifiers.
 The system provided educational authorities, economists, government organisations and health analysts with results related to these domains.
-Rizzo Irfan et al. \cite{Irfan2018} conducted an emotional analysis of the 2013 curriculum.
+Irfan et al. \cite{Irfan2018} conducted an emotional analysis of the 2013 curriculum.
 The KNN approach was used for sentiment classification.
 An ensemble of numerous feature sets was used, including textual, Twitter-specific, lexicon-based, PoS and BOW features.
 The experiment results revealed that ensemble features outperform individual features when it comes to sentiment classification.
 Damarta et al. \cite{Damarta2021} employed text mining to regulate the service quality in PT PLN (Persero) by categorising Twitter data using KNN.
 The obtained data were pre-processed and categorised as negative, neutral or positive.
 The results achieved 87.41\% accuracy using KNN.
 Muktafin et al. \cite{Muktafin2021} utilised KNN and TF–IDF algorithms with NLP to categorise conversations into ‘satisfied’ and ‘dissatisfied’ categories.
 Their results achieved 74\% accuracy.